daniel4wong/printerplusplus-ps2pdf/README.md

 # printerplusplus-ps2pdf
-Use Printer++ and Ghostscript.NET to print PDF from printer driver
+Use Printer++ and Ghostscript.NET to print as PDF file from printer driver

 Reference
 - https://github.com/Yiidiir/printerplusplus